Travelinglight/JpeGompressor/Doc/doc.md

 <img src="process.png" width=300px>
 <br>Flow Chart
 </p>
+The data transmission is achieved with the Signal-Slot mechanism provided by Qt.
+For example, when RgbDsp finishes loading a new image, it emit a signal along with the RGB data as it's parameter.
+Meanwhile, in SspDsp there's a slot function with the same arguments to do subsampling.
+In the constructor of MainWindow class, we wrote a connect() command to connect the signal and the slot, so that the slot in SspDsp could receive the signal emitted by RgbDsp, do subsampling, and emit a new signal to DctDsp class for further compression.
 ### 3.1 RBG & YUV(YCbCr) Convertion
 The RGB information of an image is read and converted to the YUV mode.
 At last, the generated YUV image will be converted to display the compressed RGB image.